Rodney Garcia

-Controversies

 In 2018, Garcia admitted to a newspaper that he'd previously been convicted of a charge related to a domestic dispute with his ex-wife, though he denied wrongdoing.

 In 2019, in an interview for a militia news outlet, he referred to Child Protective Services as "kidnappers."

 On January 31, 2020, at a Republican party gathering in Helena, he raised concerns about socialists inside the government.
 Speaking to a reporter after the event, he described socialists as "enemies of the free state" and claimed, "So actually in the Constitution of the United States (if) they are found guilty of being a socialist member you either go to prison or are shot."
 When asked to reflect on the appropriateness of his comment, he insisted, "I agree with my Constitution.
-That’s what makes us free.
-We’re not a democracy, we’re a Republic Constitution."
+That's what makes us free.
+We're not a democracy, we're a Republic Constitution."
 The Montana Republican Party condemned Garcia's comments as "reckless and un-American" and demanded Garcia's immediate resignation.
 Garcia responded that the "only way I would give my resignation is if God asked me to."
-He also told reporters that he'd received threats from people who "want to shoot me," and he warned, "If you miss, I won’t.”
+He also told reporters that he'd received threats from people who "want to shoot me," and he warned, "If you miss, I won't."